SalomePlatform/shaper/src/SketchPlugin/doc/rotationFeature.rst

   **Single angle**: angle step of rotation is equal to the defined angle.

 - **Angle** is the angle of rotation.
 - **Reversed** defines rotation direction.
-If checked - in clockwise direction, otherwise - in a counterclockwise direction.
+If checked - in a clockwise direction, otherwise - in a counterclockwise direction.
 - **Total number of objects** is the total number of objects including the original one.